shirish93/shirish93.github.io/_ideas/2024-03-15-rural-residential-tourism.md

   - ideas
   - Kathmandu
 ---
+Can we restore abandoned village houses, equip them with basic services (water, electricity, simple furnishings) and let long‑term tourists stay in them.
+The guests would stay weeks to months, paying a modest rent, and hire available local manpower.

 - Problem – Many remote villages have empty homes because residents leave for jobs elsewhere.
 The villages lose income, culture, and a sense of community.

 - Idea – Restore the abandoned houses, equip them with basic services (water, electricity, simple furnishings) and let long‑term tourists stay in them.
 The guests will stay weeks to months, paying a modest rent.